-If you’re preparing for open enrollment, you’ve likely seen words like “claims,” “deductibles,” and “copay” at every turn.
-It’s important to get familiar with common insurance terminology before signing onto a plan so you can better understand your benefits and coverage.
+If you’re preparing for open enrollment, you’ve likely seen words like “claims,” “deductibles,” and “copay.”
+It's helpful to become familiar with common insurance terms like these to better understand your benefits.

-An allowable charge is the top dollar amount your insurance company considers to be reasonable for a specific medical service.
-Allowable charges are often set based on market value.
-They are also known as allowed amounts, usual, customary, and reasonable (UCR) charges, and maximum allowable charges.
+An allowable charge is the amount your insurance company considers to be reasonable for a specific medical service.
+Allowable charges are typically set based on market value.
+They’re also known as allowed amounts, maximum allowable charges, or usual, customary, or reasonable (UCR) charges.

 Generally, beneficiaries are the spouse, children, or parents of the policy owner.
 That said, you can name virtually anyone (or an entity such as a company or a non-profit foundation) as your beneficiary.

-A benefit level is the maximum amount an insurance provider has agreed to pay for a specific covered benefit.
+A benefit level is the maximum amount an insurance provider has agreed to pay for a covered benefit during your benefit period.

 A benefit period, or benefit year, describes the length of time your plan will cover services.
-Most benefit periods are for one year, though they don’t necessarily line up with the calendar year.
+Benefit periods are often for one year — though they may not necessarily line up with a calendar year.

 Example: If your insurance company pays 85% of a claim, your coinsurance will be 15%.

-Comprehensive coverage is also known as major medical health insurance — is a type of health insurance plan.
+Comprehensive coverage — also known as major medical health insurance — is a type of health insurance plan.

 A condition is any type of injury, illness, disease, or disorder diagnosed before or after enrolling in an insurance policy.

-Example: Your policy may require you to make a $25 copay every time you see a general physician, a $100 copay every time you visit the emergency room, or a $10 copay for each prescription.
+Example: Your policy may require you to make a $25 copay every time you see a general physician, a $100 copay when you visit the emergency room, or a $10 copay for each prescription.

 Covered charges include any costs paid for by your insurance plan.
 Some plans limit covered charges if they’re incurred from providers outside of your plan’s network.